Munawar080/Munawar080/README.md

 - 👋 Hi, I’m Munawar Hassan
 - 👀 I’m interested in front and back end web development with the Angular framework 2+, javascript, .Net (C#), SQL Server and MySQL.
-- 🌱 I’m currently learning version control system like Git, TFS and try to improve better implementation in the Angular and .Net framework.
+- 🌱 currently I'm learning Git, TFS and try to improve better implementation in the Angular and .Net framework.
-- 💞️ I’m looking to collaborate on Angular, Javascript, .Net (C#) projects
+- 💞️ I’m looking to collaborate in Angular, Javascript, .Net (C#) projects
-- 📫 How to reach me on given linkedin link.
+- 📫 you cab reach me on given linkedin link.
 -     linkedin.com/in/munawar-hassan-aa74911a4

 <!---